EzioTheDeadPoet/SME-FT-/README.md

 1. If you want to use Creation Club mods you have to disable `ReCleaned Menu - If you want to use Creation Club mods disable this!!` in your MO for the option to even be available in the main menu, but since there are more people that don't install mods from there anyway I included this to make their menus cleaner.
 2. If you want to use [Blood on the Ice Redux SE](https://www.nexusmods.com/skyrimspecialedition/mods/6126) you have to right-click `Finding Susanna Alive` and click on reinstall to let it install with the included patch.
 3. If you addded new landscapes or altered existing ones you open and run the included Synthesis patchers.
+4. I set the protection of `Essential Favorites` to be disabled for disarming, since it would be incompatible with mods that rely on disarming.
+5. Moved this fix in the recommended section due to potential incompatibilities with[Better Dynamic Snow SE](https://www.nexusmods.com/skyrimspecialedition/mods/9121) as indicated [here](https://www.nexusmods.com/skyrimspecialedition/mods/31963?tab=bugs).

 ---